Wealth isn’t really evenly distributed, which means there are a lot of places that don’t have much income, like the poorest cities in America in 2017.

 Annual median income: $20,049

-Prescott is a prosperous city, but back in the day, it was known as a retirement community.
+We are continuing our list of poorest cities in America in 2017 with Prescott that is a prosperous city, but back in the day, it was known as a retirement community.
 Older homes and Victorian structures still dominate the city, which may contribute to the lower income.

 7. Brownsville-Harlingen, TX